futureversecom/ubf-unity-integration-demo/README.md

 ### Blueprint Execution

-The `ExperienceController` implements a pipeline of requesting assets from the Asset Registry via the Asset Registry SDK, and then executing them on UI selection.
+The `ExperienceController` implements a pipeline of requesting assets from the Asset Register via the Asset Register SDK, and then executing them on UI selection.

 The basic experience flow:
 1. Prompt login flow to get user wallet